HaydenLeBaron/pong-game/README.md

 ## About

-This is a simple pong game that I made to practice python and learn pygame.
+This is a simple pong game that I made to practice Python and learn pygame.

 ## How to Run